-In March 2016, the FASB issued ASU 2016-09, "Improvements to Employee Share-Based Payment Accounting," which amends several aspects of the accounting for share-based payment transaction, including income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
-These changes become effective for the Company's fiscal year beginning July 1, 2017.
-The Company is currently evaluating the potential impact of implementing these changes on the Company's consolidated financial position, results of operations, and cash flows.
+In August 2016, the FASB issued ASU 2016-15, "Statement of Cash Flows (Topic 230)," which provides guidance on presentation and classification of certain cash receipts and payments in the statement of cash flows.
+These changes become effective for the Company's fiscal year beginning July 1, 2018.
+The Company is currently evaluating the potential impact of implementing these changes on the Company's consolidated cash flows.